 A Treaty is an agreement between states, nations or governments, and can include an agreement between Indigenous peoples and governments.
 Australia is the only Commonwealth country that does not have a treaty with its First Nations Peoples.
 A Treaty can contain statements of principle, guidelines for future relationships, reparations for past injustices, and guarantees and promises about Indigenous land, sovereignty and identity.Learn more

-In late February 2016 the Victorian Government committed to advancing self-determination for Aboriginal Victorians by working towards Australia's first Treaty/ies with First Nations Peoples.
+In February 2016, the Victorian Government committed to advancing self-determination for Aboriginal Victorians by working towards Australia’s first Treaty/ies with First Nations Peoples.

-The Advancing the Treaty Process with Aboriginal Victorians Bill 2018 was introduced by the Labour Government in early 2018 and will be debated in the Victorian Parliament in May 2018.
+The Advancing the Treaty Process with Aboriginal Victorians Bill 2018 was introduced by the Labor Government in early 2018 and successfully passed through the Victorian Parliament on 21st June 2018.

 Aboriginal and Torres Strait Islander peoples have been calling for treaty/ies for many decades.
 Negotiation of treaties and agreements by all governments and parliaments were recommendations of the final report of the Council for Aboriginal Reconciliation in 2000.